-- Engage community and recipients in program planning, implementation, and evaluation.
-Market programs and services through word of mouth, local and social media, community partners, - and community organizations. - Recruit participation from elected officials and board of supervisors. - Public Education on SCCAA Service/Agency info.
+- Engage community and recipients in program planning, implementation, and evaluation. - Market programs and services through word of mouth, local and social media, community partners, and community organizations. - Recruit participation from elected officials and board of supervisors. - Public Education on SCCAA Service and Agency information